• Home

 Postal ID Requirements for Filipino Citizens

-1. Two (2) copies of duly-accomplished postal ID application form.
+1. One (2) copy of duly-accomplished postal ID application form.
 You can download the application form here.

 1. Birth certificate issued by the Philippine Statistics Authority (PSA) or the local civil registry